Defaulting to Action: An Essential Skill for Success in the Remote Workforce

 Defaulting to action will look a little different depending on the nature of your work.
 But everyone can do it.
 If you work with people more than technology, it can mean doing as much as possible on your own.
 Minimize what executives need to do by saying, “I think we can go in A direction or B direction, which would you prefer?”
 Or, you can also set your own deadline and plan to meet it unless told otherwise.
 In that case you might say via email or Slack, “Hey, I'm going to publish this blog post on Friday unless I hear from you with another plan.”

 Learning to take action and direct decisions is a very, very important skill.
 At Zapier, I learned how to make those split-second decisions.
 If you feel in your gut it is the right move to make, you should make that decision on your own.
+Use Good Judgement.
 And the more you do it, the better you get at it.
 It's very simple, but a very cool thing that happens when you grow in your career.

 A lot of remote workers in particular think they need to prove something to their boss.
-If you don't want them to think you are slacking off when you are 5,000 miles away, you may send a long arbitrary list of stuff to your boss so they know what you are working on.
+If you don't want them to think you are slacking off when you are 5,000 miles away, you may send a long arbitrary list of stuff to your manager so they know what you are working on.
 This is pointless.
-They don't care about the details, the just want to know, did you get the job done?
+They don't care about the details, they just want to know, did you get the job done?

 As long as you don't accidentally delete the entire website, it's better to apologize than ask for permission.
 There is one caveat to all of this, and that is if you work for a micromanager.
-That is the worst bullshit and if that's what you are dealing with, I do feel sorry for you.
-But, if it's any consolation, business moves fast and there is no room for micromanaging in the Future.
+That is the worst bullshit ever and if that's what you are dealing with, I do feel sorry for you.
+But, if it's any consolation, business moves fast and there is no room for micromanaging in the future.

 I am an independent SEO consultant who works with clients around the world.
 If you'd like to connect, please send me a message.